P.E.I. premier working the phones to get potato export suspension lifted | CBC News

 "I have expressed to each one of them my unwavering commitment to do whatever it takes to reopen the U.S. border to our world-class P.E.I. potatoes."

 There are further knock-on effects in other industries, such as trucking.
-During peak season — from October to May — about 160 transport trucks full of potatoes head from the Island to the U.S. every week.
+During peak season — from October to May — about 160 transport trucks full of potatoes head from P.E.I. to the U.S. every week.

-Mike MacDonald, director of the Upper Room Food Bank in Charlottetown, is concerned the economic fallout of the trade suspension will lead to him seeing more families.
+Mike MacDonald, director of the Upper Room Food Bank in Charlottetown, said he's concerned the economic fallout of the trade suspension will lead to more families visiting the food bank.

-"I'm sure that's going to impact a number of individuals and potentially impact their employment, so we're certainly thinking that will have an impact on us," said MacDonald.
+"I'm sure that's going to impact a number of individuals and potentially impact their employment, so we're certainly thinking that will have an impact on us," he said.

 Inflation has already led to an increase in traffic at the food bank, he said, which is seeing 10 per cent more families a month than what were previously considered historic highs.